Winipedia/pyrig/docs/configs/architecture.md

     style I fill:#9d84b7,stroke:#333,stroke-width:2px,color:#000
 ```

-**Note**: Config files are grouped by priority and initialized sequentially by group (highest priority first).
+**Note**: Config files are grouped by priority and initialized by group (highest priority first).
 Within each priority group, files are initialized in parallel using ThreadPoolExecutor for improved performance.

 ### Validation Logic